MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/4-understand-results-test.md

-Now that our model has been created lets take a look at how it's performing and test the model.
+Now that our model has been created, let's take a look at how it's performing and test the model.

 ## Understanding the model performance